chef-boneyard/ohai/README.md

   -  `hint_name` - The name of hints file and key.
 Should be string, default is name of resource.
   -  `content` - Values of hints.
 It will be used as automatic attributes.
 Should be Hash, default is empty Hash class.

+#### ChefSpec Matchers

+You can check for the creation or deletion of ohai hints with chefspec using these custom matches:

+ - create_ohai_hint
+ - delete_ohai_hint

 Example
 -------